“The most efficient and effective way to guarantee summer success is through planning your garden during the winter.”

 Start by figuring out your challenges.
 Are you in an area prone to drought?
 What’s your soil like?
 What kind of pests do you routinely face?
 What kind of space constraints do you face?

 Whatever weaknesses you face, now is the time to figure out how to reduce or eliminate them.
 Perhaps you could install a drip irrigation system.
 Perhaps you should bypass the ground and garden in raised beds.
-Perhaps you should raise your fence to eight feet to discourage deer.
+Maybe you should raise your fence to eight feet to discourage deer.
 Perhaps you should incorporate vertical plantings to maximize space.

 Next, sketch out your garden space, approximating the dimensions and shape.
 Unless you’re blessed with a huge area, you’ll have to restrict your garden dreams to within the confines of what you have available.
 Thankfully, whole industries and entire sciences have arisen to tackle the challenges of maximizing output within minimal space … and the best place to start is on that piece of paper.